 Capital Markets Transactions

-We are a legal adviser of choice for issuers, financial sponsors and underwriters across the globe.
+We are a legal adviser of choice on capital markets transactions across the globe.
 We have a deep understanding of the US and multijurisdictional regulations that impact our diverse client base, which includes Fortune 500 corporations, emerging growth companies, private equity firms, financial institutions, and sovereign governments.
 We pride ourselves on providing the senior-level attention that enables our clients to efficiently and effectively raise capital to achieve their strategic objectives.

 Our clients rely on Arnold & Porter to guide them through complex financing transactions, including: